SO(4,1) Yang-Mills theory of quantum gravity: Potential Disagreements

-{\em Cosmology.} The highest order measurements available are cosmological.
-In this case, several sources including Type Ia supernovae (SN), baryon acoustic oscillation (BAO), and the cosmic microwave background (CMB) provide data that can be used to constrain various theories \cite{Komatsu:2009}.
-The model we have presented is essentially a toy model because it assumes no fluctuations or deviations from perfect uniformity and isotropy in the universe.
+{\em Cosmology.} Several sources including Type Ia supernovae (SN), baryon acoustic oscillation (BAO), and the cosmic microwave background (CMB) provide data that can be used to constrain various theories \cite{Komatsu:2011}.
+The Robertson-Walker model is essentially a toy or zeroth order model because it assumes no fluctuations or deviations from perfect uniformity and isotropy in the universe.
 First order perturbation of the field equations about the Robertson-Walker solution combined with numerical solvers can indicate whether observed fluctuations in the CMB agree with the theory, and this is an important future direction of research for the YM theory.

 Studies of Big Bang Nucleosynthesis (BBN) where the predicted quantities of light elements such as Helium, Lithium, and Deuterium are compared with predicted quantities can also constrain some theories and several studies of Tensor-Scalar theory have been done \cite{Damour:1999}\cite{Coc:2006}.
 These studies tend to focus on the effects of the scalar field on nucleosynthesis and are not directly applicable to the YM theory which has no scalar field.